THE ANGLO-SAXON OR OLD-ENGLISH

 Now, wounded sore, I wait for joy to come."
 [11]

-"My life is well paid for this hoard; and now
+is well paid for this hoard; and now

 Care for the people's needs.
 I may no more